 Grantee - means an applicant that has an agreement for grant funding with the State.

 Grants Administrator - means an employee of the State who manages the grants.

-Greenhouse Gases - Include, but are not limited to, carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride.
+Greenhouse Gases - means carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons sulfur hexafluoride and nitrogen trifuoride.